zamm-dev/zamm/zamm/resources/tutorials/libraries/tailwind.md

       at Input.error (/root/zamm/node_modules/vite/node_modules/postcss/lib/input.js:106:16)
 ```

 then restarting the app appears to fix this issue, as it appears the issue is non-deterministic.
+If restarting the app does not help, then you can disable postcss (and thus Tailwind) by deleting the `src-svelte/postcss.config.js` file.